24/7 Admissions | Call: (949) 749-5027

 Counter-dependent Thoughts

 The mind of someone with this way of seeing the world can feel contradictory to how they behave.
-They may say things like they don’t need to be loved, people are draining, or they don’t want to get too close to someone and feel disappointed.
+They may say things like they don’t need to be loved, that they value emotional independence, that people are draining, or that they don’t want to get too close to someone and feel disappointed.
 The reality is they are trying to keep people at a distance so they do not get hurt.
 The fear and shame runs deep through their stories and can make it difficult to recover from addiction if they refuse to face it.
 The connection between codependency and counter-dependency is close because they are both linked to self-worth.
 However, they both manipulate other people in different ways.
 It might sound like the last person a counter-dependent person would choose if someone attentive to their needs, but they sometimes find them warning and welcoming even when they struggle to receive what they offer.

 Origins of Counter-dependency